mchow101/homeroom/README.md

 <img src="images/pasted image 0.png" height="250px" alt="blocker">

 ### Additional Features
 In extension options, choose between light mode and dark mode to meet your preference!

-In chrome://extensions, click "Details", then near the bottom of the page click "Extension options."
+To change color themes, go to the extension management page, either by (1) going to chrome://extensions and clicking "Details", or (2) right clicking the extension icon in the right hand corner and clicking "Manage extensions".
+Near the bottom of the extension management page click "Extension options."
 A page should pop up in the browser with buttons for changing the color theme to either light mode or dark mode.

 <img src="images/light-1.png" height="250px" alt="light1">     <img src="images/dark-1.png" height="250px" alt="dark1">